the helix project — making the past present

 Helix 2014 is open to all full-time students enrolled during the 2013–2014 academic year at an accredited degree-granting college or university.
 As part of the program’s commitment to teaching Jewish culture in a world-historical context, it is open to students of all backgrounds who wish to explore this culture in the most creative, direct, and personal way possible — and regardless of financial status.

 who are the helixers?

-The program is open to all full-time college students who wish to explore Jewish history in the most creative, direct, and personal way possible—regardless of financial status—to become the most knowledgeable and visionary leaders in the field of Jewish culture.
+The program is open to all full-time college and university students who wish to explore Jewish history in the most creative, direct, and personal way possible—regardless of financial status—to become the most knowledgeable and visionary leaders in the field of Jewish culture.
 Undergraduate students must be enrolled full-time during the 2013–2014 year at an accredited college or university.
 Graduate students, who have not advanced to candidacy, may also apply, although the number of graduate student positions will be limited.

 who leads the helix project?

 The Helix is led by today’s leading scholars of Jewish history, literature, and culture, alongside advanced graduate students in these fields.
 Helix alumni from previous years also join the trip as Resident Assistants.